benmarwick/web-of-science-archaeology/README.md

 1. Install [Docker](https://www.docker.com/get-started/) on your
     computer
-2. Download the compendium from GitHub by clicking on the green `< > Code` button above, then click `Download ZIP`, and unzip on your computer
+2. Download the compendium, e.g. from GitHub by clicking on the green `< > Code` button above, then click `Download ZIP`, then unzip on your computer
 3. Set your terminal working directory to the compendium, and run `docker build -t wos .` to build the container on your computer, it